xai990/GEMDiff/README.md

 `--gene_set` is an optional input for gene set list, defualt as "Random".
 `--valid` is to valid model with test dataset.

-## Sampling
+## Gene Augmentation
-The above training script saves checkpoints to .pt files in the logging directory.
-These checkpoints will have names like model40000.pt, which stores the learnable parameters both of models and EMAs.
-The default setting is to sample from the EMAs, since those produce much better samples.
+The default setting is to sample from the EMAs (Exponential Moving Averages), since those produce much better samples.
 ```
 python scripts/sample.py --model_path "<pt file path>"  --dir "<log directory path>" --dir_out "<output directory path>" --vaild
 ```

-## Plotting
+## Plotting and qualifying cluster
 The plotting script visulizes data by UMAP plot and assign the silhouette score as the cluster quaility.
 ```
 python scripts/gene.py --config "<config file path>" --dir "<log directory path>"